Melpie10/Horiseon-Refractor-Challenge-/README.md

 ## Description

 The two major changes made to the original code of this website are that images now include a detailed description for accessibility and a concise and descriptive title now provide keywords to facilitate the site to be find easier in search engines.
 It also now follows a logical and structured set of HTML and CSS elements for styling and positioning throughout.

+VS Code was used to refactot the website's code.

+One of the challenges for this project was to understand that a background image on CSS does not necesarily need an alt description, but is used merely for asthetics.

-## Installation
+## Access

 The website can be accessed from Github repository: